hyundai-robotics/doc-hrscript/3-flowcontrol-subprogram/4-conditional/2-if-endif.md

-﻿# 3.4.2 if-endif
+﻿# 3.4.2 `if`-`endif`

 ### Description

-If the single-line if statement is true, only the operation of branching to a specific address will occur.
-If executing other operations or multiple statements is necessary, the if-endif block should be used.
+If the single-line `if` statement is true, only the operation of branching to a specific address will occur.
+If executing other operations or multiple statements is necessary, the `if`-`endif` block should be used.

-The form is as follows: If &lt;Boolean expression&gt; is true, the multiple number of &lt;statement&gt; between if and endif will be executed in order.
-If &lt;Boolean expression&gt; is false, skipping to the position after endif will occur without the &lt;statements&gt; being executed.
+The form is as follows: If &lt;Boolean expression&gt; is true, the multiple number of &lt;statement&gt; between `if` and `endif` will be executed in order.
+If &lt;Boolean expression&gt; is false, skipping to the position after `endif` will occur without the &lt;statements&gt; being executed.

 ### Syntax